Kiss by the Window

-The Kiss by the Window (or Kissing by the Window or simply The Kiss) is an 1892 oil-on-canvas painting by the Norwegian artist Edvard Munch, now in the National Gallery of Norway.
+The Kiss by the Window (or Kissing by the Window or simply The Kiss) is an oil-on-canvas painting by the Norwegian artist Edvard Munch, from 1892.
+It is held in the National Gallery (Norway), in Oslo.
 It forms part of his series known as The Frieze of Life, which treats the cycle of life, death and love and was produced between 1893 and 1918.